CF Industries Holdings Inc. (CF) upgraded Issued by Wall Street Gurus

 Berenberg gave a rating of “Buy” to CF, setting the target price at $60 in the report published on August 17th of the current year.

-After a stumble in the market that brought CF to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -1.92% of loss for the given period.
+After a stumble in the market that brought CF to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 6.91% of gains for the given period.

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at CF starting from Will W Anthony, who sale 40,001 shares at the price of $55.01 back on Jun 01.
-After this action, Will W Anthony now owns 483,218 shares of CF Industries Holdings Inc., valued at $2,200,375 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at CF starting from Frost Bert A, who sale 79,875 shares at the price of $59.24 back on Oct 01.
+After this action, Frost Bert A now owns 83,296 shares of CF Industries Holdings Inc., valued at $4,731,797 using the latest closing price.

 Stock Fundamentals for CF